-Universities UK, an organisation comprising the chief executives of UK Universities working to support and promote the UK higher education sector, commissioned a report looking into approaches to implementing cyber security in higher education institutions at an executive level.
+Universities UK, an organization comprising the chief executives of UK Universities working to support and promote the UK higher education sector, commissioned a report looking into approaches to implementing cybersecurity in higher education institutions at an executive level.

-Their suggestions on how to provide suitable cyber security appears very similar to approaches any large company should be tackling:
+Their suggestions on how to provide suitable cyber security appear very similar to approaches any large company should be tackling:

 The nature of, and reliance on, the data plus a wide set of activities requires a set of targeted cyber security models appropriate and proportionate for their assets.

 Data is relied on for the successful operation of the institution as well as a requirement for research and the production of further data.
 It can be the main intellectual asset, sometimes politically or commercially sensitive and essential for the university to meet its commercial or academic needs.
 Just consider the nature of climate change data, or medical records.
 Or it could be enterprise data, on students, finances, and HR: subject to the usual data protection laws.

 The implications of any data theft are huge: reputational, legal, economic and operational.
 Future funding could be affected, as well as possible loss of future student fees and associated income.
 Prosecution and other penalties could arise, or the loss of intellectual property assets.
 There may even be damage to infrastructure that cripples the activities of the institution.